DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/6_network_analysis.md

 **Deleterious rare variants in damaged protein pathways in rare disease.** A. GATK best practices were used for whole exome analysis with joint genotyping for cases and controls; 200 in total.
-Custom filtering [@vcfhacks2015Parry] extracted variants of high impact consequence (ostensibly loss-of-function (LoF)), present only in cohort cases.
-B. Genes harboring rare predicted LoF variants were grouped based on protein-protein interactions [@String2017Szklarczyk] using a Markov cluster algorithm [@Enright2002efficienct].
+Custom filtering {% cite vcfhacks2015Parry} extracted variants of high impact consequence (ostensibly loss-of-function (LoF)), present only in cohort cases.
+B. Genes harboring rare predicted LoF variants were grouped based on protein-protein interactions {% cite String2017Szklarczyk} using a Markov cluster algorithm {% cite Enright2002efficienct}.
 C. Case-control testing was performed on each protein pathway cluster.

-**FigureLabel**
-method
 <img src="{{ site.baseurl }}{% link images/net_analysis/method.png %}" width="40%">

 **Rare variant analysis and protein pathway significant enrichment.**